Baked Kibbeh (Kipe) is lighter than traditional fried ones, I find it more flavorful and moist, and easier to make for beginners.

 - 4 tablespoons of chopped parsley

-- Pour the bulgur into a bowl and add enough water to cover, let it rest for an hour.
+- Soak bulgur: Pour the bulgur into a bowl and add enough water to cover, let it rest for an hour.

-- Heat 2 tablespoons of oil in a large skillet over medium-low heat.
-Add the meat and quickly stir.
+- Cook the meat: Heat 2 tablespoons of oil in a large skillet over medium-low heat.
+Add the meat for the filling and quickly stir.
 Simmer, occasionally stirring, until the meat has cooked through and the liquids have evaporated.
 Taste and season with more salt if needed.
 Remove from the heat and mix in raisin, pine nuts and parsley.
 Cool to room temperature.

-- For serving, I suggest a light salad of diced cucumber, onion and thick yogurt seasoned with salt and pepper to taste.
+- Serve: To go with it, I suggest a light salad of diced cucumber and onion, bathed in thick unflavored yogurt, and seasoned with salt and pepper to taste.